 There are eighteen pre-set additional questions, which make up Part 2 of the CON29.
 These questions relate to information regarding footpaths, nearby road schemes, common land etc.

-It is also possible to asks questions of your own making.
-These are Part 3 questions, which are in addition to Part 2.
+It is also possible to ask your own questions.
+These are known as Part 3 questions, which are in addition to Part 2.

 Typical Part 3 questions that are asked often relate to planning enquiries on adjacent/nearby land or properties.